 On the Road to Mandalay - Burma by Bike

 Day 1: Rendezvous at the group hotel in Yangon in the afternoon.
 A single airport transfer will be provided.
-KE Land Only package services begin with an early evening visit to the incredible Schwedagon Pagoda, followed by dinner at the hotel, during which the local guide will brief the group about the week ahead.
+KE Land Only package services begin with dinner, during which the local guide will brief the group about the week ahead.
 Overnight in Yangon.

 Day 2: We have a morning transfer to the airport to catch the 1-hour flight north to Heho.
 We then make the short drive to our accommodation in the former hill-station of Kalaw.
 After lunch at our hotel, we have an introductory ride on dirt and paved roads.
 Ride distance 40 km (25 miles).